nnonchev/chip-8-emulator/README.md

 # Chip-8 Emulator

-This is an emulator for the Chip-8 computer written in Rust
+This is an emulator for the Chip-8 programming language written in Rust